2015 Chicago Bears season

-The 2015 Chicago Bears season was the franchise's 96th season in the National Football League.
+The 2015 season was the Chicago Bears' 96th in the National Football League (NFL).
 After the firing of general manager Phil Emery and head coach Marc Trestman following the 2014 season, the team hired former New Orleans Saints director of player personnel Ryan Pace and Denver Broncos head coach John Fox to fill those positions, respectively.
 Fox's hiring marked the Bears' third head coach in four seasons.
+This for the first time since 2002 Lance Briggs and Charles Tillman were not on the opening day roster.

 The Bears entered the 2015 season with hopes of improving their 5–11 record in 2014.
 The team started the regular season with a rough start, losing their first three games.
 In the following eight games, the team went 5–3, including a Thanksgiving win over the rival Green Bay Packers.
-However, the Bears then lost the first three games in December, and were officially eliminated from playoff contention in week fifteen by the Minnesota Vikings.
-In week sixteen against the Tampa Bay Buccaneers, the Bears improved upon their 2014 record with a 26–21 win.
+However, the Bears then lost the first three games in December, and were officially eliminated from playoff contention in week 15 by the Minnesota Vikings.
+In week 16 against the Tampa Bay Buccaneers, the Bears improved upon their 2014 record with a 26–21 win.
 After losing in the final game of the season to the Detroit Lions, the Bears ended the season 6–10 and last in the NFC North.

 The 2015 Bears were more competitive in games compared to the 2014 team, with six of their ten losses being by less than a touchdown.
-Additionally, new coordinators Adam Gase and Vic Fangio helped revitalize the offense and defense, respectively; under Gase, quarterback Jay Cutler threw a career-low eleven interceptions and recorded a 92.3 passer rating, the highest in his career.
+Additionally, new coordinators Adam Gase and Vic Fangio helped revitalize the offense and defense, respectively; under Gase, quarterback Jay Cutler threw a career-low 11 interceptions and recorded a 92.3 passer rating, the highest in his career.
 With Fangio, the defense allowed 397 points; the last two defenses had previously allowed franchise highs in points, including 442 in 2014.
-However, the team was marred by injuries during the year, with only four players starting all sixteen games.
+However, the team was marred by injuries during the year, with only four players starting all 16 games.
 The Bears also went 1–7 at home in 2015, the worst home record in franchise history.
 This was also the first time since 1973 that the Bears failed to win a home game against a division opponent.